 Press [FUNC] + [TRK] (long press) to open the KEYBOARD SETUP menu.
 Here you get a graphical view of which notes the [TRIG] keys play.
 Press [UP]/[DOWN] to transpose the keyboard up or down an octave.
-In this menu, you can also set different musical scales, and select the scales key.
-Press [FUNC] + [T1-12] key to select which track to edit.
+In this menu, you can also set different musical scales, and select the root note of the scale.
 Use the DATA ENTRY knobs to change the settings.
 Press [NO] to exit the menu.
 Press [FUNC] + [TRK] to exit CHROMATIC mode.
 The settings are stored in the active pattern.

 KB SCALE sets the track's scale.
 This setting governs which notes are playable on the Digitakt's [TRIG] keys to allow only notes in the set scale.
-For a list of all selectable keyboard scales, please see "APPENDIX C: KEYBOARD SCALES" on page 88.
+For a list of all selectable keyboard scales, please see "APPENDIX D: KEYBOARD SCALES" on page 93.